 What kind of a time commitment is required by this program?
 I have a job and need to continue to work.

 Students entering the program with a bachelor's degree should plan on a very rigorous full-time commitment for at least the first three years.
 This schedule is not compatible with a full-time work-load.
 Students entering with a master's degree who have already completed all the foundational courses should plan on at least twenty-three hours of work per week.
 Courses are scheduled between 12 noon and 10:00 p.m. on Tuesdays and Wednesdays.
+Year I and some Year II students will also have a course on Fridays in the fall and spring terms.
 Additional daytime hours are required for practicum and internship.
 The doctoral program is very rigorous.